flenniken/collections/docs/collection-maker.md

 # Edit Collection

-Use Chrome and the local site for editing:
+Run Collections logged in as Admin on your desktop Chrome running on local host.

 ~~~
 http://localhost:8000/